 This online course by Pamela D Wilson who served as a professional court-appointed guardian for more than ten years offers information about how to obtain legal guardianship of a parent or another family member.
 In many cases, family members can petition for guardianship without an attorney.
 Wilson also discusses family situations where hiring an elder law or probate litigator for a contested guardianship hearing may be a prudent step to filing for guardianship.
 Completing guardianship forms is also discussed.

-Learn more about the online course How to Get Guardianship of a Parent and other helpful information visit Pamela’s Membership and Store Page.
+To purchase this online course, How to Get Guardianship of a Parent, Click Here to Visit Pamela’s Membership and Store Page.

 - How do I know if my parent needs a guardian?

 - Can my parent appoint me as an agent under a medical power of attorney to make decisions instead of becoming a guardian?

 - I live alone.
 My doctor told me I have early Alzheimer’s and will need help making decisions in the future.
 What is the best way to appoint someone to care for me when I can’t care for myself?

 - How to get guardianship of a parent?